 Our result is similar to their result.
-The difference between the voting shares and the non-voting shares is that non-voting shares cause the private benefits of managers to have a larger impact on the outcome of the control contest.
-Consider a rival with ability to extract private benefits higher than the incumbent's ability to extract private benefits, that is, $b_R > b_I$.
-Nonvoting shares favor this rival in a control contest, making it easier for him to gain control of the firm; that is, he can gain control for lower values of a_R , values for which he would lose the control contest if the firm had financed its investment using voting shares.
-Similarly, if $b_R < b_I$; that is, if the incumbent's ability to extract private benefits is greater than that of the rival, non-voting shares would favor the incumbent in a control contest, making it easier for him to retain control of the firm.
-That is, an incumbent can keep control of the firm for lower levels of a_I , values for which he would lose control of the firm if the investment had been financed using voting shares.
+The principal difference between voting and non-voting shares is that non-voting shares cause the private benefits of managers to have a larger impact on the control contests outcome.
+Consider a rival with ability to extract greater private benefits higher than the incumbent, that is, $b_R > b_I$.
+Nonvoting shares favor the rival in a control contest, making it easier for him to gain control of the firm; that is, he can gain control for lower values of a_R , values in which he would lose the control contest if instead the investment was financed with voting shares.
+Similarly, if $b_R < b_I$; that is, if the incumbent has greater ability to extract private benefits than the rival, then non-voting shares would favor the incumbent in a control contest, making it easier for him to retain control of the firm.
+That is, an incumbent can keep control of the firm with lower levels of a_I , values in which he would lose control if the investment was financed with voting shares.
 The proposition below formalizes this result.